 1. With no point of reference, which often happens in blind tastings involving inexperienced judges, the French judges ended up awarding the most points to wines that exhibited the most intense fruit character.
 Their assumption, obviously, was that France grows the best wines.
 Therefore, if a wine is intense in fruit, it is probably French.
 For the most part, they were wrong.

-2. French wines were at a disadvantage in the Paris judging because sensory qualities such as subtlety, harmony of sensations rather than intensity, and normally distinct, hallmark flavor markers commonly associated with French vineyards or terroir suddenly became blurred within this blind tasting format.
-Once the judges fell into the trap of assuming that intensity should be their predominant standard of judgement, the distinctions that make French wines French suddenly became less important.
-In other words, they ended up rating the wines mostly by California standards, which put the French wines — particularly in respect to the Chardonnay-based white wines — on the wrong end of the stick.
+2. French wines were at a disadvantage in the Paris judging because sensory qualities such as subtlety, the harmony of sensations rather than intensity, and normally distinct, hallmark flavor markers commonly associated with French vineyards or terroir suddenly became blurred within this blind-tasting format.
+Once the judges fell into the trap of assuming that intensity should be their predominant standard of judgment, the distinctions that make French wines French suddenly became less important.
+In other words, they ended up rating the wines mostly by California standards, which put the French wines — particularly with respect to the Chardonnay-based white wines — on the wrong end of the stick.

 Given what they know now, would a comparable panel of French judges come up with the same ratings with a comparable lineup of wines today?
 The answer is: of course not.
 Even your average French wine professional now knows the fundamental differences between French and American wines.
 This is why these blind tastings are no longer done.
 There are obvious sensory distinctions that differentiate a California wine from a French; and now that these distinctions are known, comparisons are neither here nor there.